 As researchers, communication is arguably the most important aspect of our job, but unfortunately not always the most visible.
 Sometimes, our work is so specific that it seems impossible to share it as a story with the outside world.
 Surprisingly, day-to-day social media such as Facebook and Twitter can be highly effective to give your work the attention it deserves.
-To achieve this, researchers must become conscious social media users who engage in every social network with a purpose—and a plan.
+To achieve this, researchers must become conscious social media users who engage in every social network with a purpose—

 A recent study teaches us Facebook users have 229 friends on average.
 If we consider friends of friends, the median Facebooker has an outreach of 31.170 people.
 Well, I don’t know about your publications, but I can assure you that my papers do not reach such an audience yet ;-) So the question arises: can we harness the power of social media to communicate about our research?
 I’m convinced we can, and we should keep three goals in mind:

 - Get your research known by more people.

 - Get to know the people that read your research.

 Of course, those are three goals to a purpose: enabling you to do better research through collaborations with others.
 Let’s discuss the two most popular online social networks and see how we can tame them.

 Twitter has quite a few restrictions, so it’s challenging to find the possibilities within its boundaries.
 One limit is the maximum message length of 140 characters, another is that discussion threads within Twitter are hard to follow.
 The benefit of Twitter is that it comes without obligation: followers are not reciprocal, so you can follow who you want, and you don’t have to follow everybody who reads your stream.
 Furthermore, you can engage in conversations with anybody, and they can start discussions with you.
 This contrasts with most other social networks, which require some kind of relation between people before they can interact with each other.